ummagohil/Buy-a-Home/README.md

 # 🛖Buy a Home

-This tool enables you to enter an income value, alongside values of a potential mortgage such as deposit percentage and interest rate to find out the deposit required and the value of home that could be purchased.
+This tool enables you to enter values such as income and deposit percentage to view a mortgage that could be lent to a potential buyer in the UK.

 ### 📋Aims of App